Timeline shows how the deadly Toronto van attack unfolded

 Source: CBC News

 Approximately 1:50 p.m.
 ET: A police officer encounters the suspected van driver and a tense confrontation ensues.
 The suspect yells and points an object at the officer.
-The offer diffuses the situation without firing his weapon.
+The officer diffuses the situation without firing his weapon.

-Source: Global News correspondent Mark Drolet
+Source: Global News correspondent Mike Drolet

 Approximately 1:52 p.m.
 ET: Police arrest the suspected driver, Alek Minassian, 25, less than 30 minutes after police first responded to the attack, according to Toronto Police Service chief Mark Saunders.